-The purpose of this page is to assist would-be authors and, whilst it is primarily aimed at people who want to write for us, the principles apply to most publishers.
+The purpose of this page is to assist would-be authors and, whilst Twelveheads Press are no longer accepting new manuscripts, the principles apply to most publishers.

 Choose your publisher

 Contact a publisher early in the project; do not wait until you think you have finished.
-We like to work with our authors and will often advise on presentation, emphasis, illustrations and even research sources.
 Ask about 'conventions'.
-Click here for details of our conventions.
 Most good publishers have them and will expect a manuscript to conform to certain standards.
 Get it right before you type up your final version.

 Submitting your manuscript or ideas

-Do not send your manuscript to us in the first instance.
+Do not send your manuscript to a publisher in the first instance.
 Write first with a synopsis of the proposed book, lists of chapters and of illustrations, and a word count, either actual or proposed.
 A sample would be helpful.
 Equally important is why you are writing on the subject.
 Have you special expertise, or even qualifications, not that the latter are essential.
 If you send a manuscript to a publisher always enclose return postage.
-Never send anything to us as an email attachment, unless we ask you to.
+Never send anything as an email attachment, unless you are asked to.

 Preparing your manuscript